 As a part of its 'Doing Business in India Guide' series, Invest India regularly collates information kits in response to various investor queries.
-These are across various elements of investor interest such as taxation, incorporation of business and business guidelines, government policies, visa guidelines, sector and state specific information packs etc. Great Places for Manufacturing in India is Invest India’s latest information kit, wherein facts, figures, and investor activity have been captured for various industrial ecosystems that exist in India.
+These are across various elements of investor interest such as taxation, incorporation of business and business guidelines, government policies, visa guidelines, sector and state specific information packs etc. Great Places for Manufacturing in India is Invest India’s latest information kit (in collaboration with JLL), wherein facts, figures, and investor activity have been captured for various industrial ecosystems that exist in India.
 This is the first in the planned series, which shall be subsequently expanded to include other established and emerging industrial clusters of India.
 Thematic collations of clusters such as industrial hubs in coastal economic areas, hubs in north-eastern states and hubs for high-priority sectors are going to be included in future editions.
 This series is an effort to provide deeper clarity and insights to investors on doing business in India, and address common investor queries on understanding various capabilities, players, and strengths of the Indian manufacturing landscape.

 About the Report